sagarbhure/NorthSec-2024/README.md

 # NorthSec-2024 Workshop
+### Machine Learning For Security Professionals: Building And Hacking ML Systems
 Welcome to the NorthSec-2024 Workshop!
 This repository contains all the necessary information and resources for the lab exercises.

 ## Steps to Install VM for Lab Exercises